DPD France places the protection of personal data at the heart of its missions and services offered to its customers.

 How does DPD France consider the protection of your Data?

-DPD France is committed to taking into account the protection of Personal Data and the privacy of its customers from the design of new products or services offered to them.
-To this end, measures to ensure the protection of your Personal Data are implemented, in particular to ensure their security and to guarantee the respect and proper exercise of your rights.
+DPD France is committed to considering the protection of Personal Data and the privacy of its customers from the design of new products or services offered to them.
+To ensure security and ensure the respect and proper exercise of your rights, measures to protect your personal data are implemented :

-What Data is used by DPD France ?
+Which personal data is used by DPD France?

 DPD France undertakes to only collect the data that is strictly necessary for the provision of the requested services.